PDA personal use app list

 Internet access is needed to update hosts file.

-Since 5.1.0, AdAway has a setup wizard that allows you to pick between root / VPN, and persists until either mode is selected.
-AdAway can also automatically check for updates, which could be disabled in Preferences > Automatic updates.
+Since 5.1.0, AdAway has a setup wizard that allows you to pick between root / VPN, and persists until either mode is selected (also, the selected mode persists until AdAway got its in-app storage cleaned / reinstalled).
+AdAway may also automatically check for updates, which could be disabled in Preferences > Automatic updates.

 Links: